JAMAICA is an island nation in the Caribbean Sea, to the south west of Cuba.

-Trinidad & Tobago and Bermuda are two other Caribbean nations that screened the series only a matter of months earlier than Jamaica; all three countries were serviced by the programme distributor Television International Enterprises Limited / TIE (Programmes) Ltd, so it’s more than likely that Jamaica was sent the same set of prints that had been used in one or both of those countries.
+Bermuda was the previous Caribbean nation to screen the first five serials, and both countries were serviced by the programme distributor Television International Enterprises Limited / TIE (Programmes) Ltd, so it’s more than likely that Jamaica was sent the same set of 26 prints that had been used by Bermuda

 The TV listings for 24 February records an episode of a series called "Fury" (presumably the 1950s US western series) airing in the 6.00pm slot, but the Sunday, 27 February paper's preview of the upcoming week refers to Doctor Who as being "the second in their new series", and the instalment is named as "THE CAVE OF SKLLS" (sic), making the 3 March episode part two.

 It's possible the meaning of "the second in their new series" is that Doctor Who was the second of two new series starting on JBC-TV, and although the episode was billed as "The Cave of Skulls", it was in fact "An Unearthly Child".

 If the series did debut on 24 February, then there is an extra airdate at some point during the run unaccounted for.
 On this basis, we think the series did start on 3 March, and the references to it being "Cave of Skulls" is a mistake.

 A couple of episodes were pre-empted due to sporting events coverage, such as cricket, or the Commonwealth Games (in August 1966).
 For this reason two episodes of The Keys of Marinus aired back to back on 4 August 1966, a fact mentioned in the TV Highlights page of the paper.